gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 ## IETF Intellectual Property Management Corporation

-The IETF Intellectual Property Management Corporation (IPMC) a Delaware not-for-profit corpoation was incorporated in 2022 with the purpose of being the successor to the IETF Trust, continuing on the role and traditions of the IETF Trust and providing [IETF Intellectual Propoerty Management (IPM)](https://www.ietf-ipm.org/) just as the IETF Trust has done since 2005.
+The IETF Intellectual Property Management Corporation (IPMC), a Delaware not-for-profit corporation, was incorporated in 2022 with the purpose of being the successor to the IETF Trust, continuing on the role and traditions of the IETF Trust and providing [IETF Intellectual Propoerty Management (IPM)](https://www.ietf-ipm.org/) just as the IETF Trust has done since 2005.

 # Updates